 Due to its glucose content, sucrose has a GI value of 65.
 As it is made up of glucose and fructose, the latter is metabolised in the liver and holds the same issues as those mentioned for fructose above.
 Due to its glucose content, sucrose does lead to an elevation in blood glucose.
 Diabetics should therefore be mindful of foods containing sucrose.

 Lactose is a sugar found in milk.
 It is a disaccharide made up of glucose and galactose units.
 It is broken down into the two parts by an enzyme called lactase.
 Once broken down, the simple sugars can be absorbed into the bloodstream.

-The nutritional profile
+The nutritional profile of lactose

 Whole milk has a GI value of 41 and is considered to be a low GI food.
 It is broken down slowly and helps to increase the absorption of minerals such as calcium, magnesium and zinc.
 Some people experience lactose intolerance – an inability to produce the lactase enzyme that breaks down milk.
-Lactose intolerance can lead to diarrheoa, bloating and other gastrointestinal symptoms.
+Lactose intolerance can lead to diarrhoea, bloating and other gastrointestinal symptoms.

-Sugar - the bottom line
+Sugar: the bottom line

-There are two types of sugar - naturally occurring sugar like lactose in milk and added sugar, which includes table sugar (sucrose) as well as concentrated sources like fruit juice.
+There are two types of sugar: naturally occurring sugar like lactose in milk and added sugar, which includes table sugar (sucrose) as well as concentrated sources like fruit juice.

 The current recommendations from the World Health Organisation (WHO) are that only 5% of your daily calorie intake should consist of added, or 'free' sugars.
 This equates to approximately seven teaspoons (30g) for an adult.
 To put this into perspective, one can of fizzy drink may contain seven teaspoons or more, so it's easy to reach the recommended daily amount, especially when you consider the sugar added to food that you don't see.